 What would be the best mediums in which to communicate these changes?
 Will there be emails, meetings, training, documentation, etc. All of these critical questions are answered in the communication plan.

 8. Project Risks

 Include any risks that your teams should be aware of.
 Be honest, open and reflective of the risks.
 As much as you want a project pushed through, it’s equally important that you and your team can think through the risks associated.
-It helps create the best plan possible and decreases the potential for risks.
+It helps writing and creating the best plan possible and decreases the potential for risks.

 Cover the costs of implementation.
 It’s also important to include a projection of project maintenance costs post-implementation.
 Your reader(s) would want to know how their money will be spent and if it’s in good hands.
 A good idea is to make sure that they know how much money you will need to complete the project when you will need the money, and how that money will be spent.